-The Office of Public Integrity (OPI) was established under Mayor Duffy and incorporated with the City's existing Internal Audit Office.
-Our mission is to enhance public confidence in City government by providing a means to address and investigate reports of fraud, corruption, waste, and abuse.
+Under the direction of Timothy W. Weir, the Office of Public Integrity (OPI) seeks to to enhance public confidence in City government by providing a means to address and investigate reports of fraud, corruption, waste, and abuse.
 The office also has responsibility for implementation of the City’s Code of Ethics.

 Integrity violations include, but are not limited to:

 - Corruption or official misconduct, including misuse of City information, conflicts of interest or offering or accepting bribes

 - Personal use of City-owned vehicles, equipment or supplies